act-rules/act-rules.github.io/pages/glossary/programmatic-section-of-content.md

 Programmatic sections of content may have zero or one heading [associated][] with them.

 **Note:** This definition roughly follows the [algorithm for creating an outline][outline algorithm], but using different elements for defining sections.
 The main focus is here on the [semantic role][] rather than the element itself, and all [landmark roles][landmark] are considered.
+Additionally, programmatic sections of content include content from [shadow trees][] and [nested browsing contexts][] which is ignored by the [algorithm for creating an outline][outline algorithm].

 **Note:** When elements and roles are used according to their semantics, programmatic sections of content and [sections of content][] should match perfectly.